Debugging

 Note that we need post_op_callback

-to be called for a wide variety of inputs because it is called by many many different functions with many different objects.
+to be called for a wide variety of inputs because it is called by many different functions with many different objects.
 Therefore, we recommend that you define post_op_callback

 with a very general method signature, like the one above and perhaps use Infiltrator

-to inspect the arguemtns.
+to inspect the arguments.

 Now, let us put everything together and demonstrate a complete example: